yonkov/nasio-blocks/readme.txt

 Requires at least: 6.7
 Requires PHP: 7.2
 Tested up to: 6.8
-Stable tag: 1.0.5
+Stable tag: 1.0.6
 License: GPLv2

 Small collection of essential blocks for the WordPress Block editor

 == Description ==
 Custom Gutenberg Blocks for the WordPress Block editor.
 Easy to use, lightweight and super useful.
-Post slider, Content slider, Gallery slider, Tabs, Accordeon, and Icon blocks.
+Post slider, Content slider, Gallery slider, Tabs, Accordeon, Chart, and Icon blocks.
 Features a template library with predefined demo content (block patterns) to speed up the page creation process.
 No unnecessary code to slow you down - you can choose which blocks to activate for maximum performance.

 == Features ==